Schwad/Schwad.github.io/_posts/2018-08-21-new-community-maintained-trix-gem.md

 ---
  layout: post
- title:  "Migrate Your Apps to the New Community-Maintained Trix Gem for Rails: Trix-Rails"
+ title:  "Migrate your apps to the new community-maintained trix gem: 'trix-rails'"
  date:   2018-08-21 14:34:09 +0000
  categories: ruby rails community
  comments: true